Benefits of effective 'User Acceptance Testing' - nFocus Blog

 - People who understand that it is a test system and won't panic if something goes wrong

-- People who don't have pre-conceived (usually negative) ideas about new systems
+- People who don't have pre-conceived (usually negative) ideas about new system tests

 - Ideally, but not limited to, people who have worked on projects/implementations/releases before